Toggle quick links

 The Outcomes

-During the initial 2-year design and testing phase, the design team collected a range of qualitative and quantitative data from participating families and other stakeholders through surveys, semi-structured interviews, workshops.
-For more detail, please see the Evaluation and Design reports.
+The design and testing phase concluded in December 2023, with an independent evaluation of the project by Innovation Unit (now Third Story).
+During this initial 2-year phase, the team collected a range of qualitative and quantitative data from participating families and other stakeholders through surveys, semi-structured interviews, workshops.

-Families each saw progress against 4-7 of the following SCORE domains.
+During the project, all families achieved progress for 4-7 of the following SCORE domains.

 1. Reduced impact of immediate crisis